paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-043-qualified-pension-etc-plans.md

 1976—Subsecs. (c), (d).
 Pub.
 L. 94–455 struck out “or his delegate” after “Secretary” wherever appearing.

+#### Effective Date of 2014 Amendment
+Amendment by Pub.
+L. 113–97 applicable to years beginning after Dec.
+31, 2013, see section 3 of Pub.
+L. 113–97, set out as a note under [section 401 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-401).

 #### Effective Date of 2008 Amendment
 Amendment by Pub.
 L. 110–458 effective as if included in the provisions of Pub.
 L. 109–280 to which the amendment relates, except as otherwise provided, see section 112 of Pub.
 L. 110–458, set out as a note under [section 72 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-72).

-#### Effective and Termination Dates of 2006 Amendment
+#### Effective Date of 2006 Amendment
 Amendment by section 114(e)(1)–(4) of Pub.
 L. 109–280 applicable to taxable years beginning after 2007, but only with respect to plan years beginning after 2007 which end with or within any such taxable year, see section 114(g) of Pub.
 L. 109–280, as added by Pub.
-L. 110–458, set out as an Effective Date of 2006 Amendment note under [section 401 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-401).
+L. 110–458, set out as a note under [section 401 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-401).

 Amendment by section 212(b) of Pub.
 L. 109–280 applicable with respect to taxable years beginning after 2007, but only with respect to plan years beginning after 2007 which end with or within such taxable year, with special rules for certain notices and certain restored benefits, see section 212(e) of Pub.
-L. 109–280, set out as a note under [section 412 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-412).

-Amendment by section 212(b) of Pub.
-L. 109–280 inapplicable to plan years beginning after Dec.
-31, 2014, with exception for certain funding improvement and rehabilitation plans, see section 221(c) of Pub.
 L. 109–280, set out as a note under [section 412 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-412).

 #### Effective Date of 1996 Amendment
 Pub.
 L. 104–188, title I, § 1464(b), Aug.
 20, 1996, 110 Stat.
 1825, provided that: “The amendment made by this section [amending this section] shall take effect as if included in the amendment made by clause (ii) of section 751(a)(9)(B) of the Retirement Protection Act of 1994 [Pub.
 L. 103–465] (108 Stat.
 5020).”